cosmonic-labs/control-demos/hello-world/README.md

 This is a simple Rust-based WebAssembly application intended as a simple "Hello world" introduction for Cosmonic Control.

-While this was written for Cosmonic Control, you can run it with any WebAssembly runtime that supports components and WASI HITTP.
+While this was written for Cosmonic Control, you can run it with any WebAssembly runtime that supports components and WASI HTTP.

 ## Running with Cosmonic Control